dncoyote/interview-guides/Notes/CoreJava.md

 Collections.sort(names, (s1, s2) -> Integer.compare(s1.length(), s2.length()));
 ```

-## **Default**
+## **Default method**

-Default method
-: It is a method defined within an interface that provides a default implementation
+- It is a method defined within an interface that provides a default implementation
 - Default methods support the evolution of interfaces over time.
 As the requirements of an interface change, new methods can be added with default implementations, allowing for a more flexible and extensible design.
 - Default methods can provide sensible default behavior for methods that don't need to be implemented by every implementing class.
 - Default methods enable a form of multiple inheritance in Java interfaces.
 If a class implements multiple interfaces that have conflicting method signatures, the class must provide an implementation for the conflicting methods.
 However, if one of the conflicting methods is a default method, the conflict is resolved, and the class inherits the default implementation.

 ```java